Generalized Entanglement of Purification Criteria for 2-Producible States in Multipartite Systems: Introduction

 \section{Introduction}

-Bipartite pure states always have the Schmidt decomposition, so all the pure entangled states can be reversibly converted into maximally entangled states~\cite{PhysRevA.53.2046}.
-Therefore, entanglement of pure bipartite state can be completely measured by entanglement entropy.
-For mixed bipartite states, there is no such computable quantity uniquely measuring entanglement~\cite{10.1145/780542.780545,10.5555/2011350.2011361}.
-There are several measures of bipartite entanglement, such as entanglement of formation~\cite{PhysRevA.54.3824}, distillable entanglement~\cite{Hayden_2001}, entanglement cost~\cite{PhysRevA.54.3824}, relative entropy of entanglement~\cite{PhysRevA.57.1619}, squashed entanglement~\cite{10.1063/1.1643788}, entanglement of purification (EoP)~\cite{10.1063/1.1498001}, and so on.
-Moreover, several criteria are used to detect entanglement, such as positive partial transpose criterion~\cite{PhysRevLett.77.1413}, reductive criterion~\cite{PhysRevA.59.4206}, and realignment criterion~\cite{chen2002matrix,Rudolph_2003}.
-The positive partial transpose entangled state exhibits bound entanglement, from which no maximal entanglement can be distilled~\cite{PhysRevLett.80.5239}, but finite entanglement is cost to produce it~\cite{PhysRevLett.86.5803}.
-Therefore, entanglement distillation of mixed bipartite entanglement is irreversible, implying that there is no unique quantity governing all the transformations of entanglement~\cite{lami2023no}.
+Bipartite pure states always admit the Schmidt decomposition, meaning all pure entangled states can be reversibly converted into maximally entangled states~\cite{PhysRevA.53.2046}.
+Consequently, entanglement of bipartite pure states can be completely characterized with entanglement entropy.
+For mixed bipartite states, several measures and criteria are used to detect entanglement~\cite{PhysRevA.54.3824,Hayden_2001,PhysRevA.54.3824,PhysRevA.57.1619,10.1063/1.1643788,10.1063/1.1498001,PhysRevLett.77.1413,PhysRevA.59.4206,chen2002matrix,Rudolph_2003}.
+In particular, bipartite entanglement of mixed states exhibits bound entanglement, from which no maximal entanglement can be distilled~\cite{PhysRevLett.80.5239}, but finite entanglement is required to produce it~\cite{PhysRevLett.86.5803}.
+This implies that bipartite entanglement of mixed states is irreversible, and there is no unique computable quantity governing all the conversion of entanglement~\cite{10.1145/780542.780545,10.5555/2011350.2011361,lami2023no}.

-In terms of purification, entanglement of mixed bipartite states is characterized by tripartite entanglement of pure states.
+In terms of purification, bipartite entanglement of mixed states is characterized by tripartite entanglement of pure states.
 Multipartite entanglement is even more complex.
-For the multipartite state having a general Schmidt decomposition~\cite{PERES199516,PhysRevA.59.3336}, the GHZ state seems to be maximally entangled in the sense of entanglement distillation~\cite{GISIN19981}.
+The multipartite states, admitting a general Schmidt decomposition~\cite{PERES199516,PhysRevA.59.3336}, act as a maximally entangled state in the context of entanglement distillation~\cite{GISIN19981}.
 However, generally the multipartite pure state does not always have a Schmidt decomposition, such as the W state~\cite{PhysRevA.62.062314}.
 Therefore, for multipartite states, it requires a set of inequivalent maximally entangled states for the entanglement distillation~\cite{PhysRevA.62.062314,PhysRevLett.111.110502}.
-Furthermore, there is a special type of multipartite entangled states called the semiseparable state~\cite{PhysRevLett.82.5385}.
-It is a $n$-partite entangled state for $n \geq 3$, such that for any partition of the $n$ parts into less or equal than $(n-1)$ parts, it is separable.
+Furthermore, the so-called semiseparable state is $n$-partite entangled (for $n\geq 3$) but remains separable under any partition of the system into no more than $(n-1)$ parts~\cite{PhysRevLett.82.5385}.